The following information draws on 30+ years of working with manufacturers on how they can encourage distributors to submit POS data.

 2.)
 Inadequate resources make it difficult for manufacturers to unscramble distributor POS data [in diverse formats] and convert them into actionable business intelligence

-Gaining the trust and confidence from your distributors can only get you so far.
+Gaining the trust and confidence of your distributors can only get you so far.

 An automated channel POS data enrichment includes, but is not limited to: